 The merger with Officeware was effective on April 1, 2010.
 Thus, operations of Officeware are included in the Company's results for the year ended December 31, 2010, beginning as of April 1, 2010.
-The increases from 2009 are primarily related to Officeware's operations.
+The increases from 2010 are primarily related to Officeware's operations for the full year period in 2011.
 Management expects future annual results to be comparable and Officeware's operations to generate positive cash flows.
 However, no assurances can be given that we will be able to maintain the accretive results of the Officeware merger.